inshopgroup/inshop-crm-api/README.md

-# INSHOP CRM API
+# INSHOP CRM/ERP API

-Inshop CRM is simple & powerful system with clients management, Projects & tasks, Documents, Simple Accounting, REST API, ...
+Inshop CRM/ERP is powerful framework which allows to build systems for business with different workflows.
+It has on board multi language support, clients management, projects & tasks, documents, simple accounting, inventory management, orders & invoice management, possibilities to integrate with third party software, REST API, and many other features.

 https://inshopcrm.com/